-Equity is classified as net position and displayed in two components:
+Equity is classified as net position and displayed in three components:

-- Net investment in capital assets consists of capital assets net of accumulated depreciation less any associated debt. - b.
+- a.
+Net investment in capital assets consists of capital assets net of accumulated depreciation less any associated debt. - b.
+Restricted net position consists of net position with constraints placed on the use either by (1) external groups, such as creditors grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - c.
 Unrestricted net position all other net position that do not meet the definition of "net investment in capital assets."

-The Commission has no restricted net position as of December 31, 2021.
+The Commission has no restricted net position as of December 31, 2023.